JayeshLab/vue3-page-note/README.md

 # Vue 3 Page Note

 A single page note taking application with rich text box with resize, rotate and move feature to take notes.
-User can copy and paste their notes on page and edit/format the notes on the page and save it locally.
+User can copy and paste their notes on page and edit/format the notes on the page and save it locally in browser's IndexedDB.

 ![vue3-page-note](https://user-images.githubusercontent.com/36194663/206169878-19c08003-f233-4bc6-b5a4-a2eca6092ee7.PNG)